mailto:firstname.lastname@example.orgMore articles by David Lawyer

 So it seems desirable to make shopping via the Internet better.
 It seems like it's been a good thing that the Internet hasn't been regulated.
 Yet some regulation might help.
 For example, I've observed that many Internet stores don't state their shipping costs until you have already selected what you want to buy.
 This seems reasonable in a way, since it's not known what the shipping costs will be until you select what you want to buy.
 But it also seems that many such stores are making money on shipping and handling charges and these charges vary from store to store.
 Thus, under present conditions consumers need to know shipping costs in advance before deciding on purchases so as to be able to do comparative price shopping.

-Also, there's the problem of a tendency towards search engine monopoly.
+Also, there's the problem of tendency towards search engine monopoly.
 One doesn't have time to use a lot of different search engines for searching for the same type of item.
 So the best search engine is likely to get most of the business.
-This is turn enables them to and to then be able to use this money to improve their service so that other search engines will not be competitive.
-This leads to monopoly (or oligopoly) which is currently Google followed by Bing.
+This is turn enables them to charge higher prices for listed businesses in their index and to then be able to use this money to improve their service so that other search engines will not be competitive.
+This leads to monopoly (which is currently Google).
+The large number of search engines in a competitive model imposes a undue burden on internet stores to list themselves with almost every search engine (and to have to pay for each listing).

 Ideally, there should be one large search engine that is non-profit and possibly subsidized.
 Subsidy could be financed by a tax on computers.
 To reduce cost, the software would be provided free by volunteers.
 But the government would pay for the search engine's computers and internet connections, with suggestions and input from the volunteers.
 It would also use free software such as the free Linux operating system created by volunteers.